AlphaJerboa/alphajerboa.github.io/_posts/2025-12-05-kubernetes-distribution-comparison.md

 ## Conclusion

-For a **3-node Ubuntu homelab** with ease of setup and built-in storage/LoadBalancer support:
+For a cluster with ease of setup and built-in storage/LoadBalancer support:
 - **MicroK8s** and **K3s** are the clear winners for ease of use
 - **Talos Linux** is the best choice if security and immutability are top priorities
 - Both K3s/MicroK8s provide out-of-the-box functionality for persistent volumes and load balancers